-The County Judge shall be responsible for:
+The County Administrator or designee shall be responsible for:

-- (1) Accepting complete application forms from the applicants. - (2) Conducting interviews, reference checks, and evaluating training, experience and credentials.
+- (1) Accepting complete application forms from the applicants. - (2) Conducting interviews, reference checks, and evaluating training, experience, and credentials.
+AMENDED JUNE 26TH, 2025

 SECTION 5.18: Announcements of Vacancies

 A. Notice of employment opportunity and necessary examinations, if any, may be publicized at the County Judge's discretion.